dansingerman/pwned_passwords_v2/README.md

 # PwnedPasswordsV2

-This gem is a simple wrapper to Troy Hunt's https://api.pwnedpasswords.com service to check if a password has been found in a data breach.
+This gem is a simple wrapper to Troy Hunt's Have I Been Pwned API at https://api.pwnedpasswords.com, to check if a password has been found in a data breach.

 See https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/ for more details.